 COURSE NAME/ COURSE LEVEL COURSE CODE DESCRIPTION PRE-REQUISITES GRADE LEVEL(S) UNIT CREDIT Web Page Design 1 503153CW This course is designed to provide the student with the knowledge and skills needed to design Web pages.
 Students will develop skills in designing, implementing, and maintaining a website using authoring tools.
 Successful completion of this course will prepare the student to take industry certification test(s).
 This course will meet the computer science requirement.
 None 9-12 1 Web Page Design 2 Completion of Web Page Design 1 9-12 1 Entrepreneurship 540000CW This course is designed to provide students with the knowledge and skills leading to the development of a business plan for small business ownership.
-An important part of the course will be the incorporation of marketing, staffing, and financial considerations. leading to the development of a business ess ownership.
-An important part of the accorporation of marketing, staffing, and 1 Marketing 542100CW This course introduces marketing concepts and examines the economic, marketing, and business fundamentals, in addition to the marketing functions of selling, promotion, and distribution.
-The standards listed are core standards and those standards reflecting the needs of the local business ommunity.
-This is a basic course in the marketing curriculum and should be taken before the specialized courses.
-9-12 1 Marketing Management 543100CW This course is a study of the marketing system from the decision-maker's view, including how marketing strategies are planned and utilized in the marketplace.
-9-12 1 Fundamentals of Computing 500700CW This course introduces the student to basic Google functions and skills including Google sheets, Google docs, and Google share.
-9-12 1 Digital Media Marketing 503000CW This course is an overview of techniques in digital marketing media, including non-linear editing introducing students to the primary feature set and basic interface of industry standard editing software.
-Students learn to demonstrate basic digital video camera technique, digital sound, and lighting.
-In addition, students will perform basic editing functions while familiarizing themselves with the software's user interface.
-Topics include basic setup, adjusting and customizing preferences and settings, capturing video and audio, various editing and trimming techniques, audio editing and audio creation, finishing and final output.
+An important part of the course will be the incorporation of marketing, staffing, and financial considerations.
+None 9-12 1 Marketing 542100CW This course introduces marketing concepts and examines the economic, marketing, and business fundamentals, in addition to the marketing functions of selling, promotion, and distribution.
+The standards listed are core standards and those standards reflecting the needs of the local business community.
+This is the basic course in the marketing curriculum and should be taken before the specialized courses.
+None 9-12 1 Marketing Management 543100CW This course is a study of the marketing system from the decision-maker's view, including how marketing strategies are planned and utilized in the marketplace.
+None 9-12 1 Fundamentals of Computing 500700CW This course introduces the student to basic Google functions and skills including Google sheets, Google docs, and Google share.
 None 9-12 1